 jc albyn complex

-That's only the beginning of the story though because in September 2001 Adam, James and johnnie decided to record the songs to proove that the band had really existed.
+In September 2001 Adam, James and johnnie decided to record the songs to proove that the band had really existed.
 While recording the backing tracks for what eventually became the disconnected ep at Yellow Arch they were asked to play at Barfly Sheffield a couple of days later.
 Although time has clouded memory it is thought that jcac played the night before the official opening night of the venue at what had been the National Centre for Popular Music in October 2001.
-Although no-one was there the band thought that the gig went well and so decided to continue as a bassless three piece with johnnie using a sub-octave fuzz pedal to make bass-like noises on the quieter parts of their songs.
+Although no-one was there to see them the band thought that the gig went well and so decided to continue as a bassless three piece with johnnie using a sub-octave fuzz pedal to make bass-like noises on the quieter parts of their songs.
 They played again as a three piece at the Grapes in November 2001 after which they took a break for xmas which lasted six months.

 In the spring of 2002 they asked Craig from Betty's Clinic to join on bass and that gave them the motivation to finish their first ep disconnected before the first practice with Craig.
 During the disconnected sessions they had also recorded a rocky version of the ELEVATOR TO HELL song "my head" for an ELEVATOR tribute album.

 After Craig joined they practiced, wrote new songs and recorded their second ep The Attic Tapes in September 2002 and at the end of the same month they started work on their first album.
 Sadly, Craig left to go to work on a boat before the album was finished and so jc albyn complex became a three-piece again.
 In typical jc albyn complex style they did nothing as a band for a year.

 In early 2003 Adam started recording a solo project called yell and the nolls and with the help of two "session musicians" (johnnie and Alice from the sPrinG).
 They recorded an eight song mini-album in three days spread out over six months.